bahrus/carbon-copy/README.md

 ### Adding string/numeric/bool properties to your declarative web component

-The template can specify a list of string properties to add to the automatically generated web component:
+The template can specify a list of primitive properties to add to the automatically generated web component:

 ```html
 <template id="pow">